Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: System Architecture

-For general inquiries, the system retrieves candidate documents and normalizes them into a bounded context.
-An \textit{Islamic Understanding Agent} then generates a response that is strictly grounded in the retrieved references to minimize hallucinations.
+\textbf{General Islamic Understanding.} For general inquiries, the system retrieves candidate documents and normalizes them into a bounded context.
+A \textit{Grounded Islamic Agent} then generates a response that is strictly grounded in the retrieved references to minimize hallucinations (App.~\ref{app:retriever}).